Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 This method removes the channel from the event distribution system and should be called when the application is done processing events from a channel returned by EventSink().
 Failure to call this method may result in resource leaks and continued event processing overhead.

-Rust subscribers are released by dropping the mpsc::Receiver, so the binding exposes no explicit teardown method.
+Note: Rust subscribers are released by dropping the mpsc::Receiver, so the binding exposes no explicit teardown method.
 Python’s callback model owns no per-subscriber resources either, and so likewise needs no equivalent.

 func (t *ThinClient) StopEventSink(ch chan Event)